JunhaoW3/tp/docs/DeveloperGuide.md

 * 2a.
 The user selects an invalid client.
     * 2a1.
 FinHub warns that user does not exist and prompts the user to select again.

-      Step 2a1 is repeated until a correct selection.
+      Step 2a1 is repeated until a valid client has been selected.

       Use case resumes at step 3.

 * 2b.
 The user enters an invalid note.
     * 2b1.
 FinHub warns that the note entered is invalid and prompts the user to enter again.

-      Step 2b1 is repeated until a valid note.
+      Step 2b1 is repeated until a valid note is entered.

       Use case resumes at step 3.